This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Seek Care Immediately if

-- You have sudden, severe eye pain.
+- You have severe eye pain.

-- Your eyesight suddenly changes for the worse.
+- Your eyesight suddenly gets worse.